pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 1. Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, and Pinot Server.
 2. Creates `airlineStats` table
-3. Launches a standalone data ingestion job that builds segments under a given directory of Avro files for table `airlineStats` and pushes the segments to the Pinot Controller.
+3. Launches a standalone data ingestion job that builds segments under a given directory of Avro files for the `airlineStats` table and pushes the segments to the Pinot Controller.
 4. Launches a stream of flights stats
-5. Publishes data to a Kafka topic `airlineStatsEvents` to be subscribed to by Pinot
+5. Publishes data to a Kafka topic `airlineStatsEvents` that is subscribed to by Pinot.
 6. Issues sample queries to Pinot&#x20;

 {% tabs %}